 Airplanes burn large volumes of fuel and account for about 2% of global carbon emissions.
-Jumbo jets consume too much energy to be powered by batteries alone — the number of batteries required for flight, and their combined weight (an estimated 1.2 million pounds) means e-powered trans-Atlantic flights may not be a reality until a lightweight battery solution exists.
-For small commuter planes on short trips, however, battery power is feasible.
+Jumbo jets consume too much energy to be powered by batteries alone — the number of batteries required for flight and their combined weight (an estimated 1.2 million pounds) means e-powered trans-Atlantic flights may not be a reality until a lightweight battery solution exists.
+However, battery power is feasible for small commuter planes on short trips.

-Private companies, including Tesla, are also working on electric and hybrid plane technologies.
+Private companies, including Tesla, also work on electric and hybrid plane technologies.

 We anticipate seeing the growth of infrastructure that supports battery-powered trucks.

 Agriculture is a necessity, but maintaining livestock contributes to greenhouse gas emissions.
 Innovators are looking toward meat alternatives and livestock care technology that could help reduce hazardous emissions.

 One-third of all methane emissions come from grazing animals that emit the gas through their mouths and nostrils as they digest food.
 Cattle and dairy farms are, therefore, some of the largest methane producers on the planet, but new technology could be poised to reduce livestock-based methane emissions dramatically.